fex-team/fis-plus/doc/getting-started.md

 ### At last

 * Congratulations, you have your first FIS project.
-* You will see more fantastic and powerful FIS functions afterwards.
+* You will see more fantastic and powerful FIS functions afterwards~